mattj-io/blog/content/about/index.md

 Long story short, I've been building cool stuff with open source software for nearly 20 years, on hardware from tiny embedded boards to enterprise class behemoths.

-As a species we're on a rapidly accelerating journey to true utility computing, and I'm interested in the emerging toolsets and workflows which get us there.
+As an industry we're on a rapidly accelerating journey to true on-demand utility computing, and I'm interested in the emerging toolsets and workflows which get us there.

 Views my own, yadda yadda yadda.